hongtranthianh/Disaster-Response-NLP-Pipeline/README.md

 4. Click the `http://192.168.1.8:3000/` to open the homepage

-This is a short screenshort of the web app
+Here is a screenshort of the web app
 <p ><img src="Images/web-app.png" alt="image" ></p>